AGOberprieler/Nano-Strainer/README.md

 ## 3_INDEX2_KBS.R

+### Purpose

-### Purpose: calculation of index 2, the k-mer based similarity index
+Calculation of index 2, the k-mer based similarity index.
+See file "workflow_commands.docx" or Supplementary Materials at Dryad.

 ### Chapter